Important notes before installing

 Steps for Installation

-- Download and install the latest Raspberry Pi OS (we recommend using the 32bits version).
+- Download and install the latest Raspberry Pi OS (we recommend using the 32-bit version).

 - You can find the latest OS on the Raspberry Pi official site.